Strand, London: Palaces

 Somerset House was built by Edward Seymour, Duke of Somerset, regent of England from 1547 to 1549, demolishing three inns and the church of the Nativity of Our Lady and the Innocents in the process.
 After Somerset was executed in 1552, it became an occasional residence for Princess Elizabeth.
 When she became Queen in 1558, she returned part of the house to Seymour's family (with ownership passing to his son, Edward Seymour, 1st Earl of Hertford); the remainder was an occasional meeting place for the Royal Society.
 After Elizabeth's death in 1603, it was owned by Anne of Denmark, wife of James VI and I. The building was renamed Denmark House in commemoration of Anne's brother, Christian IV of Denmark.
 After James died in 1625, his body lay there intestate for a month.
 The building was taken over by Parliament in 1645 following the Civil War, renaming it back to Somerset House.
 It had an irregular series of owners and residents for much of the 18th century until it was demolished in 1775.
 The house was rebuilt as a series of government buildings.
 The Stamp Office, later to become the Inland Revenue was established in Somerset House in 1789.
 In the late 20th century, a number of art galleries were set up on vacant parts, including the Courtauld Institute of Art and the King's College London School of Law.

-Savoy Palace was the London residence of John of Gaunt, King Richard II's uncle and the nation's power broker.
+Savoy Palace was the London residence of John of Gaunt (uncle of King Richard II), the nation's power broker.
 In the 14th century the Savoy was the most magnificent nobleman's mansion in England.
 During the Peasants' Revolt of 1381, rebels, led by Wat Tyler, inflamed by opposition to the poll tax promoted by John of Gaunt, systematically demolished the Savoy and everything in it.
 In 1512 it was rebuilt as the Savoy Hospital for the poor.
 It gradually fell into dereliction and was divided into multiple tenancies.
-It was demolished in 1816–1820 to build the approach road to Waterloo Bridge. eventually being demolished in the 19th century.
+It was demolished in 1816–1820 to build the approach road to Waterloo Bridge.
 The Savoy Hotel now occupies this site.